 In general, you can wash shirts made with heat transfer vinyl in the washing machine as long as you turn them inside out and wash them on a delicate cycle.
 You can either hang them or lay them flat to dry, or dry them in a no-heat tumble dry cycle in the dryer.
 But double check the instructions on your specific shirt and on the vinyl you used to be sure!

 Below is a printable version of this post; click the large “Print” button to print out the instructions.
-If you like this post, leave a review by clicking the stars below the thumbnail image!
+If you like this post, leave a review by clicking the stars or by clicking the Review button!
 That way I know which types of how-to’s and projects you guys like and which I should do more of!

 - a blank shirt